uhm-descartes/ee342/morea/discrete-rv/assessment-drv.md

 	 probability model, specifically, how the different coin tosses depend on each other.
-      * Can you come up with a probability model on the $$n$$ coin tosses different from the independent coin flips of the previous parts?
+      * Can you come up with a probability model on the $$n$$ coin tosses, but something different from the independent coin flips of the previous part?
 	  * Once again, for $$1\le i\le n$$, let $$X_i$$ be the indicator
       that the $$i$$'th coin toss is heads.
 What is $${\mathbb E}
       X_i$$?